The War Diary of Lieutenant William L Hayes M C

-Passchendaele is one of the battles of the Great War that brings images of the worst that this war presented: mud, cold, and above all, the horror of fighting over previous battle fields with all the hideous discoveries that this implies.
+Passchendaele is one of the battles of the Great War that brings images of the worst that this war presented: mud, cold, and above all, the horror of fighting over previous battlefields with all the hideous discoveries that this implies.
 The Battle had been going on since 31 July.
 The Canadians, 100,000 strong, were ordered into the Battle in mid October and immediately set to improving roads, trenches, gun pits, tramlines —all under fire from the Germans on the Passchendaele ridge.

 Passchendaele was one of the most costly battles of the war.
 Already there had been over 100,000 allied casualties.
 At the end of this battle, almost 16,000 Canadian casualties had been added to the carnage.
-(28th Bn WD: ‘9.11.17 Total casualties for the PASSCHENDAELE OPERATION 11 Officers and 257 Other Ranks’)
+(28th Bn WD: ‘9.11.17 Total deaths for the PASSCHENDAELE OPERATION 11 Officers and 257 Other Ranks’)